 USDA offers both 15-year and 30-year fixed mortgages.
 You cannot get an adjustable rate mortgage with the USDA loan program.
 So, when you speak with approved rural lenders you want to compare the fixed 30-year USDA loan rates with the 15-year rate options to determine affordability and preferred pricing.

 Interest Rates for USDA Home Loans

 Mortgage companies and private banks make USDA loans available with low rates.
 USDA guarantees these loans, making it a safer and cheap way for mortgage companies and private banks to make money on home loans.
 The savings are passed on to you the buyer in the form of a lower interest rate.

 A major benefit of USDA loans in 2017 is flexible credit criteria.
-It is not necessary to have a good credit score to qualify for a USDA loan.
+It is not necessary to have a good credit score to be approved for a guaranteed USDA loan.
 Today, the minimum credit score to be approved is 640.
 The average USDA loan credit score is the the high 600’s.

 USDA does allow the seller to pay for your closing costs; the limit is up to 3% of the sale price.
 Not every seller will agree to do so, but if you have a seller who needs to move his property, you might be able to get some of your closing costs covered.